Danny-Dasilva/CycleTLS-Proxy/README.md

 ./cycletls-proxy
 ```

-### Adding Browser Profiles

-1. Add profile to `internal/fingerprints/profiles.go`
-2. Update tests in `internal/fingerprints/profiles_test.go`
-3. Add documentation and examples
-4. Submit pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Built on top of [CycleTLS](https://github.com/Danny-Dasilva/CycleTLS)
-- Inspired by the need for better TLS fingerprint spoofing
 - Thanks to the Go community for excellent networking libraries

 ## Support